Caiobinha1/Deforestation-Detection/Model/README.md

 Follow Prompts: The script will ask you for the paths to the two source folders and a path for the output.
 The newly created audio files will be saved in Dataset_validation/Generated_Audios/.

-Understand the Model (Optional)
+Understand the Model
 If you want to see how the model was trained and fine-tuned:

-Open and run the Jupyter Notebook located at Fine-tuned_Model/yamnet-transfer-learning-on-esc50.ipynb.
+Open the Jupyter Notebook located at Fine-tuned_Model/yamnet-transfer-learning-on-esc50.ipynb.

 The final, trained model used by the inference script is Fine-tuned_Model/esc50_forest.h5.

 Step 3: Classify Audio
 Use the trained model to classify the sounds in your generated dataset or any other audio folder.

-Run the Script: Execute the batch inference script from the project's root directory.
+Run the Script: Execute the batch inference script from the Fine-tuned_model folder.